DehydratedWater/airflow-docker-with-llamacpp-server/readme.md

 ## Credits
-Parts of that template was created based on this tutorial (https://www.youtube.com/watch?v=K9AnJ9_ZAXE)[coder2j YouTube tutorial] and some insights from this (https://www.reddit.com/r/LocalLLaMA/comments/17ffbg9/using_langchain_with_llamacpp/)[Reddit thread]
+Parts of that template was created based on this tutorial [coder2j YouTube tutorial](https://www.youtube.com/watch?v=K9AnJ9_ZAXE) and some insights from this [Reddit thread](https://www.reddit.com/r/LocalLLaMA/comments/17ffbg9/using_langchain_with_llamacpp/)